-Questions regarding the RFP may be addressed in writing to Leah Wilson at leah.wilson@calbar.ca.gov or asked during the pre-bid conference.
-All questions must be submitted no later than December 1, 2015.
+Questions regarding the RFP may be addressed in writing to Pam Wilson at Pam.Wilson@calbar.ca.gov.
+All questions must be submitted no later than seven (7) days prior to the date for submission of proposals.
 Questions and answers regarding the RFP may be shared with all bidders known to be interested in submitting a proposal.